PatzEdi/PowerballProbabilities/README.md

 ## Usage

-This project can be used to determine the probabilites of each number through the past decade or so of powerball winning ticket extractions.
+This project/study can be used to determine the probabilites of each number through the past decade or so of powerball winning ticket extractions.
 Note that the probabilities are extracted from October 4th, 2015 and up due to format changes.
 More information on that above.

 You can enter the path in the variable **lottery_dataset_path** that leads to the lottery.txt file, which can be downloaded from [here](https://catalog.data.gov/dataset/lottery-powerball-winning-numbers-beginning-2010).
 Download the csv, and change the extension from csv to txt.